doctorfree/MusicPlayerPlus/README.md

 ```

 ### Example client invocations
-The `mpcava` command is intended to serve as the primary interface to invoke
+The `mpplus` command is intended to serve as the primary interface to invoke
 the `mpcplus` MPD client and `cava` spectrum visualizer.
-The `mpcava` command
+The `mpplus` command
 utilizes several different terminal emulators and can also be used to invoke
 any specified MPD client.
-Some example invocations of `mpcava` follow.
+Some example invocations of `mpplus` follow.

 Open the mpcplus client and cava visualizer in fullscreen mode.
 The client
 will open in the xfce4-terminal emulator and the visualizer in gnome-terminal:

-`mpcava -f`
+`mpplus -f`

 Open the mpcplus client and cava visualizer in fullscreen mode using the
 tilix terminal emulator and displaying the visualizer using quarter-height:

-`mpcava -f -q -t`
+`mpplus -f -q -t`

 Open the cantata MPD graphical client and cava visualizer:

-`mpcava -c`
+`mpplus -c`

 Open the mpcplus client in the cool-retro-term terminal and cava visualizer
 in gnome-terminal:

-`mpcava -r`
+`mpplus -r`

-The mpcplus MPD client can be opened directly without using mpcava.
+The mpcplus MPD client can be opened directly without using mpplus.
-Similarly, the cava spectrum visualizer can be opened directly without mpcava.
+Similarly, the cava spectrum visualizer can be opened directly without mpplus.

 `mpcplus` # In one terminal window